thejoltjoker/lightroom-workflow/README.md

 These are my favorite!
 They're what makes my photos look a certain way.
 They're named based on what was in the photo when I created the preset.
 So they remind me of different places as well which is always fun!

+## Export Presets
+I will try and gather some common file export presets I use for various exports.

+## Filename Templates
+Here I will have my file naming templates.